 Salmonella This nasty bacteria is pretty well known but there are actually many strains of Salmonella that can cause severe vomiting and diarrhea.
 The Salmonella bacteria can survive for many years in the right environment and is normally passed to dogs and puppies through contaminated food.
 If a dog or puppy comes into contact with an area that has been contaminated with the bacteria this can cause the Salmonella infection to be passed on.
 Signs of the infection can include bad smelling stools, fever, diarrhea, vomiting and in some cases there might be blood in the feces.

-What is diarrhea in dogs & how is it treated?
 The most common cause of this condition is through a bad diet and intestinal parasites.
 Diarrhea is actually the passage of very loose sometime watery stools (not formed) where there is an increased amount of movements during the day.

 It normally takes about eight hours for food to pass through the small intestines where the majority of the food and water is absorbed.
 During the last part of the digestive process a solid and well formed stool is excreted – a healthy normal stool should not contain blood, mucus or undigested food.

 Most dogs are likely to scavenge and eat garbage, dead mice or decayed food which will of course lead to a stomach upset and diarrhea.
 Some dogs just seem to have problems digesting certain food including beef, pork, horse meat, wheat, soy, fats, salts, spices and some corn (you can look at our list above for more foods that can cause the problem).
 There are also a variety of worms that can cause the problem including Roundworms, Whipworms, Hookworms and Threadworms (among others).